Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 R (Grissan) v Department for Transport

-Jonathan Moffett QC has been advising a producer of biomethane fuel for heavy goods vehicles on a potential challenge to the Department for Transport’s operation of the renewable transport fuel obligations scheme.
+Jonathan Moffett KC has been advising a producer of biomethane fuel for heavy goods vehicles on a potential challenge to the Department for Transport’s operation of the renewable transport fuel obligations scheme.

 Inquest touching on the death of Ella Kissi-Debrah